zoltanctoth/ceu-cloud-class/aws.md

 ### Step 4.
 Adding Storage
 - The next step is to configure the disk/storage that will be available in the instance
 - The starting point of this page depends on what instance type we selected in Step 2
-  - Remember that we selected an instance type with an EBS root volume (during AMI selection) and an additional 1 x 32 GB SSD drive
+  - Remember that we selected an instance type with an EBS root volume (during AMI selection)
   - These two volumes are summarized in the `Add Storage` view
   - The first volume is 8 GiB.
 This is the root volume where the operating system will exist
   - It is set to be deleted on termination of the instance but we could chose to keep it as well

-  - The second row of the table shows as `instance store 0`.
-This is the 32 GiB SSD drive (though confusingly, the size is not shown here)
-- Our two volumes are projected to be attached to the instance as `/dev/sda` and `/dev/sdb`.
-Sometimes this does not exactly match what we see inside the instance because device mapping behavior depends on the operating system
-- Since the second volume is an `Instance Store` device, it is akin to a drive physically attached to the computer we are renting
-- This should ensure high performance, but it is important to remember that such volumes are `ephemeral` and the contents will not persist if the instance is stopped or destroyed
+ **Do not do this**, however you could add more volumes here
-- To demonstrate the difference, lets use the `Add New Volume` button to add a third volume to our instance (see Step 4b screenshot below)
+- We could add a second/third.. volume to our instance
 - Choose `EBS` as the `Type`, set the device to `/dev/sdc`, give it a size of 500 GiB, and set the volume type to `General Purpose (SSD)`
-- Now when we log into the instance we will expect to find three distinct storage volumes/devises.
+- Now when we log into the instance we will expect to find two/three distinct storage volumes/devises.

 ***
 **Step 4a.
 Add Storage:**